 Customer reviews place Jungle Scout ahead of ASINspector.
 One reviewer on Reddit left a thread that surely explains why.

-This person said that they used ASINspector to get an estimated number of monthly sales and revenue.
+This person said that they used ASINspector to get an estimated number of monthly sales (sales estimate) and revenue.
 ASINspector’s data returned 365 estimated sales and 5,863.35 worth of monthly revenue.
 However, the actual figures were much lower when the individual tested the product, earning 5 sales and 78.45 in revenue.

 Five people commented underneath the thread detailing their negative experiences with ASINspector’s data accuracy, with one labelling it “crap”.
 Another ASINspector online review again noticed the problem of inaccurate data, with actual sales per month coming in at half of what ASINspector recommended.